rabbitmq/rabbitmq-website/site/monitoring.md

 # if the check succeeded, exit code will be 0
 </pre>

-The probability of false positives is generally low but raises in environments where environment variables that can affect [rabbitmq-plugins](./cli.html) are overridden.
+The probability of false positives is generally low but rises in environments where environment variables that can affect [rabbitmq-plugins](./cli.html) are overridden.